-The Bank has completed its systems upgrade to be able to support the new EMV standards for debit and credit card payment systems.
+The Bank has completed its systems upgrade to be able to support the new Europay, Mastercard and Visa (õEMVö) standards for debit and credit card payment systems.
 EMV chip based payments is a global standard for more secure alternatives to traditional magnetic stripe payment cards.
-All elements of the Bank's payment system - ATM and POS terminals, debit cards and credit cards are now fully certified to be compliant to the EMV standard.
+All elements of the Bankøs payment system ó ATM and POS terminals, debit cards and credit cards are now fully certified to be compliant to the EMV standard.

-5. Related Party Transactions (Please refer to Item 12.
-Certain Relationships and Related Transactions)
+5. Related Party Transactions

+Please refer to Item 5(e) of the Information Statement.